waltribeiro/gutsy/README.md

   - [Step 14: Stop and Cleanup](#step-14-stop-and-cleanup)
   - [Conclusion](#conclusion)

-# Secure Web App Deployment Tutorial
+# Tutorial: Build A Secure Web Server
 [Gutsy](https://gutsy.com/) is all about security and solving the challenge of keeping sensitive content safe online.
-In this tutorial, we’ll build a secure web server with authentication and encryption, giving you a hands-on way to learn how to protect your own confidential data.
+In this tutorial, we’ll build a secure web server with authentication and encryption and learn how to protect your own confidential data.

 ![gutsy](images/image-gutsy-09x.jpg)

-## Pre Req
+## Pre Reqs
 In this tutorial you'll need:
 1. [DigitalOcean](https://www.digitalocean.com/) account – to deploy your secure web server
 2. [Docker](https://www.docker.com/) & Docker Compose installed – to containerize and run your app
-3. Knowledge of Linux command lines – to communicate with your server
+3. [Linux commands](https://www.digitalocean.com/community/tutorials/linux-commands) – to communicate with your server
 4. [Github](https://www.github.com/) account (optional) – to store and manage your code

 ## Step 1: Set Up a Server